Rosalyn Baker: Political career

+Electoral history

-Baker was first elected to the Hawaii House of Representatives in the 1988 general election.
+Baker first ran for the Hawaii House of Representatives in 1986, where she lost by six votes.
+Baker was eventually elected as a representative in the 1988 general election.
 During her first term, she was appointed as the House majority leader.
 She was re-elected in 1990.
 Baker won the three-way 1992 Democratic primary with 2,431 votes, and won the general election with 4,340 votes (66.0%) against Republican Gene Viglione.

 Baker was appointed to the Hawaii Senate in 1993 by Governor John Waihee, taking over from Senator Russell Blair in District 4.
 She won the 1994 Democratic primary with 3,828 votes (53.1%) against Jan Buen, and won the general election with 9,418 votes (74.6%) against Republican Zane Dittman.
 In 1998, Baker lost the primary to Buen, who held the seat from 1999 until 2003.
 She was redistricted to District 5 in 2002 and with Senator J. Kalani English redistricted to District 6, Baker ran unopposed in the Democratic primary, winning with 2,107 votes.
 She won the general election with 5,556 votes (49.1%) against Republican nominee Don Couch.
 In 2004, Baker and Couch were both unopposed in their primaries, setting up a rematch.
 She once again won the general election, with 8,271 votes (56.3%) against Couch.
 Baker won the 2008 primary with 2,646 votes (67.2%), and won the general election with 8,506 votes (53.7%) against Republican nominee Jan Shields.

 In 2012, Baker was redistricted to District 6, and with English redistricted to District 7, Baker was unopposed in the August primary, winning with 3,457 votes, and won the general election with 9,808 votes (67.3%) against Republican nominee Bart Mulvihill, her primary challenger from 2008, having changed parties.

-Baker announced at the end of the 2022 legislative session that she will be retiring from the Legislature, and will not run in the 2022 Hawaii Senate election.
+After over 30 years in public service, Baker announced her retirement at the end of the 2022 legislative session.

+Legislative priorities

+Baker was the co-chair of the Senate Women's Legislative Caucus and advocated for women's rights.
+She has also pushed for legislation on health care policy and kupuna care.